GoogleCloudPlatform/df-ml-anomaly-detection/README.md

-# Anomaly Detection Solution with ML To Predict Cyber Security Threat
+# Reference Implementation for an Anomaly Detection solutiton to manage Cyber Security Threat
-## Solution Summary
 Securing its internal network from malware and security threats is critical at many customers.
 With the ever changing malware landscape and explosion of activities in IoT and M2M, existing signature based solutions for malware detection are no longer sufficient.
 This PoC highlights a ML based network anomaly detection solution using PubSub, Dataflow, BQ ML and DLP to detect mobile malware on subscriber devices and suspicious behaviour in wireless networks.

 This solution implements the reference architecture highlighted below.
-You will execute a <b>dataflow streaming pipeline</b> to process netflow log from GCS and/or PubSub to find outliers in real time.
+You will execute a <b>dataflow streaming pipeline</b> to process netflow log from GCS and/or PubSub to find outliers in netflow logs  in real time.
 This solution also uses a built in K-Means Clustering Model created by using <b>BQ-ML</b>.

-In summary, you can use this solution to demo following 3 use cases in <b>Smart Analytics/AI and Security solution pillar:</b>
+In summary, you can use this solution to demo following 3 use cases :

 1. Streaming Analytics at Scale by using Dataflow/Beam.
 (Feature Extraction & Online Prediction).
 2. Making Machine Learning easy to do by creating a model by using BQ ML K-Means Clustering.